Introduction

 NOTE

-If you have a separate set-up, you have to adapt the path to the data for the tutorial to work on your own computer.
-(Also note that the here functions is used to create paths that start in the directory where the Rproj is located.
+If you have a different setup, you will need to adjust the path to the data in order for the tutorial to function correctly on your own computer.
+It is worth mentioning that the here function is utilized to create paths that originate from the directory where the Rproj is located.

 In other words, your directory should have the structure as shown below.